BMW M2 CS Dealer Bulletin Claims 450 HP, Plenty Of Upgrades

 An allegedly leaked dealer bulletin from the folks at Bimmerpost offers even more possible details about what to expect from the upcoming BMW M2 CS.
 Among the more tantalizing bits of info is that the hardcore model has "450 hp / 550 Nm."
 We suspect the horsepower figure is a metric rating meaning an output of 444 horsepower (331 kilowatts) by the North American measuring method.
 The figure also matches up closely with previous info of the M2 CS packing 445 hp (332 kW).

-Check Out These BMW M2 CS Spy Shots:
+Check Out Fresh Spy Shots:

 A six-speed manual would be the standard gearbox, and customers can also opt for an optional seven-speed dual clutch transmission.